 Filing bankruptcy will erase all my debts and I will have a clean slate!

-While Chapter 7 bankruptcy may be the best option for you if your debt is unmanageable and creditors are merciless (here is some information on how to deal with them), it's important to realize that you may possess certain debts that are not dischargeable.
+While Chapter 7 bankruptcy may be the best option for you if your debt is unmanageable and creditors are merciless, it's important to realize that you may possess certain debts that are not dischargeable.
 Here is a brief explanation of 5 of the financial obligations that will NOT be wiped clean by filing bankruptcy.

 Alimony and child support.
 Individuals who file bankruptcy will still be required to make alimony and child support payments.